ammrat13/beagleboneblack-cross-doc/config/busybox/README.md

       this, so we don't use it here.
 If you want to use it, set "General Library Settings" > "utmpx based support for tracking login/logouts to/from the system" to "y" in uClibc-ng.
+* "Login/Password Management Utilities":
+    * "Use internal password and group functions rather than system functions" to "n".
+We compiled these functions in uClibc-ng.
+    * "Use internal crypt functions" to "n".
+We compiled these functions in uClibc-ng.
+Ensure that if you're using SHA256 or SHA512 that those options were selected under "Advanced Library Settings" > "libcrypt SHA(256|512) support".
+    * "Default encryption method" to "sha512"
 * "Networking Utilities":
     * "Enable IPv6 support" to "n". uClibc-ng was compiled without IPv6, so we don't use it here.
 If you want to use it, set "Networking Support" > "IP